Menu

 Notes from Chris Julian

-I consequently involved myself in other smaller projects, a bit intimidated by the daunting task that I knew lie ahead.
-Finally, in Fall 1998, all other projects were out of the way for the time being, and I began doing a massive amount of reading and note-taking.
-The process began.
+I consequently postponed the process, involving myself in other smaller projects, a bit intimidated by the daunting task that I knew lie ahead.
+Finally, in Fall 1998, other projects were out of the way, and I began doing a massive amount of reading and note-taking.

-As some people may or may not realize, there were literally dozens of different "accounts" of the life and teachings of the historical Jesus, in the form a variety of gospels, only four of which had filtered down into what is current orthodox Christianity.
-The others had been suppressed by orthodox Christianity in the first several centuries of the movement, and only in the last half century of modern times have archaeologists uncovered texts that had been previously unavailable.
+As some people may realize, there were literally dozens of different "accounts" of the life and teachings of the historical Jesus, in the form a variety of gospels and teachings, only four of which had filtered down into what is current orthodox Christianity.
+The others had been suppressed by church institutions in the first several centuries of the movement, and only in the last century in modern times are we privy to texts that had been previously unavailable for many centuries.

-Matthew and Luke, somewhere in between the other two in terms of the human/divine spectrum, differ from each other in that Matthew's Jesus is a messiah only for the Jews—the new Moses, imposing a new Biblical law—whereas Luke's Jesus was abandoned by the Jews and is now a messiah for the the Gentiles—the rest of humanity.
+Matthew and Luke, somewhere in between the other two in terms of the human/divine spectrum, differ from each other in that Matthew's Jesus is a messiah only for the Jews—the new Moses, fulfilling prophecy, imposing a new Biblical law—whereas Luke's Jesus was abandoned and rejected by the Jews and is now morphed into a messiah for the the Gentiles—the rest of humanity.
 Other aspects differ as well.
 For example, Mark declares that Jesus only taught in parables, and never taught any other way.
-But there is not a single parable to be found in John's depiction.
+But there is not a single parable to be found in John's depiction, only “signs” to prove that he’s a miracle worker.
+The birth narratives and death narratives each differ as well, always there to reinforce the main points and themes of each of the differing gospel accounts.

 The list of contradictions and differences between the four canonical gospels is extensive, and not worth reiterating here.
 Needless to say, these anomalies have puzzled Christians and intrigued scholars for centuries.
 Contradictions aside, though, all four of the canonical gospels have a clear evangelical agenda at hand, and can not be relied upon for historical information.
 The more one digs into the texts to learn about the "historical" Jesus, the more one is reminded of how little we can ever truly know.